zowe/docs-site/docs/user-guide/stop-zowe-zos.md

 ## Stopping the ZWESLSTC started task

-z/OS STOP command is used to terminate the Zowe launcher server (ZWESLSTC) which started Zowe high availability instance.
+z/OS STOP command is used to terminate the Zowe launcher server (ZWESLSTC) which started the Zowe high availability instance.
 You can use SDSF to end ZWESLSTC with the following command:

 ```
 P ZWESLSTC
 ```

-The `instance-job-name` specified in the JOBNAME= parameter of the Zowe launcher START command can be used to terminate the relevant high available instance.
-See [Installing and starting the Zowe high availability started task (ZWESLSTC)](configure-zowe-ha-server.md)
+The `instance-job-name` specified in the `JOBNAME=` parameter of the Zowe launcher START command can be used to terminate the relevant high availability instance.
+See [Installing and starting the Zowe high availability started task (ZWESLSTC)](configure-zowe-ha-server.md) for more information.

 ```
 P <instance-job-name>
 ```

-Zowe Launcher also enables you to stop a specific component of a running high available instance by using z/OS MODIFY command:
+Zowe Launcher also enables you to stop a specific component of a running high availability instance by using the z/OS MODIFY command:

 ```
 F ZWESLSTC,APPL=STOP(<ha-component-name>)
 ```

-The `ha-component-name` argument is the high available instance component that is defined in `components` section of `zowe.yaml` configuration file.
-To learn more about `zowe.yaml`, see [Reviewing the zowe.yaml file](configure-instance-directory.md) section.
+The `ha-component-name` argument is the high availability instance component that is defined in the `components` section of the `zowe.yaml` configuration file.
+To learn more about `zowe.yaml`, see the [Reviewing the zowe.yaml file](configure-instance-directory.md) section.

-The `instance-job-name` specified in the JOBNAME= parameter of the Zowe launcher START command can be used to terminate a specific component of a running high available instance:
+The `instance-job-name` specified in the `JOBNAME=` parameter of the Zowe launcher START command can be used to terminate a specific component of a running high availability instance:

 ```
 F <instance-job-name>,APPL=STOP(<ha-component-name>)